GEO & AI Search

 • llms.txt file present at root

-Section 2: Entity & authority signals (10 points)
+Section 2: Entity and authority signals (10 points)

 • Organization schema implemented site-wide